ga4gh/refget/docs/sequences/README.md

 The server shall return the requested sequence or sub-sequence as a single string in uppercase ASCII text (bytes 0x41-0x5A) with no line terminators or other formatting characters.
 The server may return the sequence in an alternative formatting, such as JSON or FASTA, if requested by the client via the `Accept` header and the format is supported by the server.

-On success and either a whole sequence or sub-sequence is returned the server MUST issue a 200 status code if the entire sequence is returned.
-A server SHOULD return a 206 status code if a Range header was specified and the request was successful.
+When a request is successful:
+- If the server returns the entire sequence and no Range header was specified, the server MUST return `200 OK`
+- If a Range header was specified and the server returns only the requested sub-sequence, the server MUST return `206 Partial Content`
+- If a Range header was specified but the server does not support Range headers, it MUST return `200 OK` with the entire sequence
+- If a Range header requests the entire sequence (e.g., `Range: bytes=0-`), the server SHOULD return `206 Partial Content` to indicate Range header support, but MAY return `200 OK`

 If start and end query parameter are specified and equal each other, the server should respond with a zero length string i.e.